Gram / Skills (/)

 MongoDB

-I know how to set up and use it for the best security and performance, how to build good documents structure.
+I know how to set up and use it for the best security and performance, how to build good document structure.
 In Cindicator we had an ML pipeline heavily tightened with MongoDB.
 Also, I'm mongoengine contributor.

 Elastic Stack

 Elastic Stack (ex.
-ELK) is the huge monitoring system to aggregate logs, messages, and state from all parts of the system.
+ELK) is a huge monitoring system to aggregate logs, messages, and state from all parts of the system.
 It includes Elastic Search, Logstash, Kibana, MetricBeat, FileBeat etc. I can monitor with it all infrastructure.
 You can find my demo stand of this system in python-syslog-logstash repository.

-Soft skills
+🤝 Soft skills

 Scrum